OUR NEIGHBORHOOD SURVEY

 A Bounty on Bernal Heights

-Being named as Redfin’s Number 1 neighborhood in the country recently, this eclectic neighborhood is bisected by Bernal Hill — the favorite stomping grounds of our four-legged friends who bark from time to time — into the North Slope and South Slope.
+Being named as Redfin’s Number 1 neighborhood in the country among others, this eclectic neighborhood is bisected by Bernal Hill — the favorite stomping grounds of our four-legged friends who bark from time to time — into the North Slope and South Slope.
 And the South Slope has a natural division at Cortland Street, the main commercial street for area.
 To the west in that area is Holly Park and to the east you’ll closer to 101/280.
-Prices have surged of late and it’s common to see single-family houses with 3-bedrooms and updated bathrooms with parking close above $2M (March 2016).
-Because of the variety we’ve really broken if down the areas:bernal-map
+Prices have surged of late and it’s common to see single-family houses with 3-bedrooms and updated bathrooms with parking close above $2M with bigger homes with views push higher.
+Parcels are mostly smaller here at just 25 x 70 ft, which limits how big the homes can get.
+Other limitations are neighborhood NIMBYs and site conditions.
+Beware the freeway noise, slope and neighbors.
+Because of the wide variety the area is known fore, we’ve really broken Bernal down:bernal-map

 E. Holladay Quiet area, more removed and eastern views but 101 is right below elevation; freeway noise.
 All houses were picked up and moved here in the 40s/50s/60s when freeway was built.
 Lower prices.

-I. Holly Park (Mixed) Cuteness — cute houses, many haven’t been remodeled yet.
-Quiet.
-Holly Park.
+I. Holly Park Cuteness, Depending… Cute houses centered around park, quality varies depending on which spoke off of the park.
 Fixers will be in demand.
+Houses are smaller in size.
 Higher prices for done homes, but quality will depend on which part of circle you’re at.
 Housing project toward western part; fire station at Southwest corner.
+Character changes towards Mission and Crescent.
+Nicer towards Cortland.

 THE TRENDING SOUTHEAST.